Fees/Insurance

 You are also welcome to email or text Cristina Trette your questions at 760-640-0270 or info@integrativecouplestherapy.com.

-• At your first appointment you will discuss what brings you to therapy and what you hope to get out of the therapeutic process.
-Your therapist will ask you a lot of questions to best understand your relationship, family, and mental health history and goals.
+At your first appointment you will discuss what brings you to therapy and what you hope to get out of the therapeutic process.
+Your therapist will want to understand your relationship, family, and mental health history and goals.

 Generally we schedule new clients on a weekly basis in order to support early progress.
 Over time, some clients decrease frequency to biweekly or monthly sessions.